 Council tax is a local charge for the use of local services.
 The current banding system reflects that larger homes make slightly greater use of local services, but intentionally, it is not a poll tax nor a wealth tax.

 For the past decade, the Government has ensured that local taxpayers are able to veto excessive council tax increases in a local referendum.
-The 2019 manifesto, upon which I stood, re-affirmed support for this democratic check and balance, which has helped ensure that council tax remains lower in real terms than a decade ago.
+The 2019 manifesto, upon which I stood, re-affirmed support for this democratic check and balance.

 I would note under the proposals by this lobbying group, many hard-working families and pensioners would see soaring bills, both within local authorities and across the country.
 In particular: